**This recipe was updated June 25th, 2022

 - And this! —> 20 Slow Cooker Soups and Stew Recipes – click here

-I hope you love this slow cooker beef barley stew as much as I did!
-If you make it, please let me know and comment below about how you liked it!
-Did you make any changes?
-If you can let me know, that would be awesome!!
+I hope you love this slow cooker beef barley stew as much as my family does!
+If you make it, please let me know and comment below.

 - 2 cups beef roast, cooked, shredded or diced